wppbav/developer.wppbav.com/docs/developer-tools/python/advanced-usage.md

 ## The `Client` interface

-The `Client` class is the backbone of `bavapi`, and it is the recommended way to interact with the Fount for more advanced users.
+The `Client` class is the backbone of `bavapi`, and it is the recommended way to interact with the API for more advanced users.

 :::tip
 If you're familiar with the `requests` or `httpx` python packages, this is similar to using `requests.Session()` or `httpx.Client()`.